blue-sky-sea/Group-level-Emotion-Classification-via-Reinforced-Self-training/PPT/readme.md

 # NNi
 I think this should be related to the parameters I set, and the NNI will be different depending on the number of nearest neighbor points considered。
+It only consider the neaerest distances in space,but i think NNI should also consider the distances in time.